sakuli/Docs/content/writing_tests/tutorial.md

 After learning about the native and DOM-based testing capabilities of Sakuli, show a demonstration what you probably need to set up a monitoring check.
 The 10 do's and don'ts is a nice guideline to start, on what should be checked.

-We will use the sakuli docs page, which you are on right now, but starting from the sakuli.io page.
-The complete test will be at the bottom of the page.

 ## Setting up a Sakuli Test Suite